rezi-gelenidze/Artemis/README.md

 network credentials, if the user types in tunneled template form (ex. user typed his credentials in your fake Facebook login page).
-Artemis includes some popular social network cloned fake templates (Facebook, Messenger, Instagram and etc.), but it also includes template management system for adding a new template, removing existing, listing installed templates and analyzing existing template directories and files.
+Artemis includes some popular social network cloned fake templates (Facebook, Messenger, Instagram and etc.), but it also includes template management system for adding a new template (you can add local staticfiles or just use CDN), removing existing, listing installed templates and analyzing existing template directories and files.